By Carla Olivo, USMC Spouse

 Whether they move across the country or the world, amazing military kids often learn two or three languages in their travels.
 They are comfortable being immersed in different cultures and they take a bit of every duty station with them when it’s time to move on.

 We often say that mil-spouses and mil-kids “serve” too.
 And they do, just in different ways from their active duty family member.
 Anyone who thinks they don’t sacrifice and serve has never been close to a deployment.
 Saying goodbye to a parent, whether it’s a two-year-old who doesn’t really understand or a teenager who understands way too much, it is never easy.
-But the grace and courage these kids show over multiple deployments is nothing short of amazing.
+But the grace and courage these military brats show over multiple deployments is nothing short of amazing.

 One month just doesn’t seem like enough to honor our amazing military kids.
 The military life is not an easy one, but they survive and thrive doing it.
 Many go on to serve on active duty themselves.
 They are proud of their family’s service, and they carry with them the patriotism, adaptability, flexibility, and a unique sense of honor.